flanigana/IrisBot/README.md

 ### Coming Soon -
 * Raid manager - automatically manages raids for guild or public server dungeon/event raids
-* Character list - get a list of your characters available on RealmEye
 * Auto updating server roles based on guild rank
 * Improved visual display of information